Pass-Away-Pass-Out | Commonly Confused Words

 etymology

-• Pass out indicates a temporary state, like fainting or losing consciousness temporarily.
+• Pass out implies a temporary state, like losing consciousness for a brief period.

 © 2025 Lithium Lab Pte Ltd